rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ### Configure AWS Command Line Interface (CLI)

 In this section, we will configure the AWS CLI on the Ultra96 board.
 The AWS CLI provides the mechanisms for driving AWS IoT Console cloud actions from the CLI on the edge target - in this case Ultra96.
-For more information or details on configuration, visit the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) page.
+For more information or details on configuration, visit the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) page and follow steps 1-5 to acquire your AWS Access Key ID and your AWS Secret Access Key.
+Capture these as you will need them in the steps below.

 The AWS CLI has already been installed on the Ultra96 for you.

 Start the configuration as follows: